absorensen/numbers_go_brrrr/m0_introduction/README.md

 And thus stops the finger pointing!

-Optimizing code, especially on systems you might share with others both means that you can get your results faster, but that others can have use of the system in a reasonable time as well.
+Optimizing code, especially on systems you might share with others, means that you can get your results faster, but that others can get to use the system in a reasonable time frame.
 If you are creating large models, optimizing them to be smaller or more efficient also results in entities with profits less than the GDP of a small nation actually being able to train and run inference with your model, increasing the democratization of your work and its reach.
 If its able to run on a consumer grade desktop - even better!

-This guide was made to be an iterative process, taking you by the hand, speaking to you at the level at which you are following it, trying not to overwhelm you.
+This guide was made to be your first step into the world of lower level programming.
-Reading that back, it could sound a bit condescending, but it basically means that the types of concepts you are assumed to know about will gradually increase.
-Due to the guide gradually introducing certain concepts, jumping around the material is not recommended.
+It is designed to not overwhelm you too much.
+There is almost no math, there is absolutely no academic rigour and I hide a bunch of concepts from you in order to make your entry into this world as smooth as possible.
+If you get a taste for it, after reading this you should be equipped to take further strides into more rigorous material.

 I also acknowledge that some people have different interests.
 As such, some portions of the guide will be tailored to people who are into deep learning, people who like computer vision, or computer graphics or other some such.
 You are more than welcome to read and do all of it, but no one says you have to do anything.